bethyini/knowledge-homestead/README.md

 Restart the game after changing `.env`.
 Never commit `.env`.

 ## User Data

-The public repo is reset: it ships with no completed missions, no notebook entries, no task history, no downloaded papers, and no player save state.

 On a fresh save, a wooden welcome board appears once with setup instructions.
 After it is dismissed, the game records that in the local player state and does not show it again for that save.